jeremiegoldberg/dcos-scaleway/README.md

 Follow the steps specified [here](https://dcos.io/docs/1.7/administration/installing/custom/gui/)

-Copy/Paste **your ssh private key** (Corresponding to the ssh key you use to connect to your scaleway servers) into the GUI and choose the **ip_script.sh file** as IP Detect script
+ * Copy/Paste **your ssh private key** (Corresponding to the ssh key you use to connect to your scaleway servers) into the GUI
+ * Choose the **ip_script.sh** file as IP Detect script

-Don't forget to kill the bootstrap server once done.
+ * Don't forget to kill the bootstrap server once done.